Sports & Arts With Refugees Volunteer Program in Greece - Athens

 When you volunteer on the Sports & Arts with Refugees project in Athens you’ll be adding value to the local community, while also developing personally and professionally by:

-- Learning about how host centres for refugees operate
+- Learning about how host centers for refugees operate

 - Directly helping young refugees learn new skills and build bonds

 - Discovering the ancient history of Athens

 Volunteers need to be 18 years or over to participate in this program.
 If you are under the age of 18, IVHQ offers alternative volunteer opportunities for teens.
 Visit our High School Volunteer Abroad page to learn more.

 Volunteers must speak fluent English.
 All volunteers are required to have adequate volunteer travel insurance and provide a recent criminal background check to IVHQ after registering on the program.

 Greece photo gallery